CP1404/Practicals/prac_05/README.md

     GitHub will tell you that the feedback branch can be deleted.
     You're welcome to delete it.

-7. Now the master branch has been updated on GitHub, but not locally.
+7. Now the master branch has been updated on GitHub (remote), but not locally.
-    You should switch back to the master branch locally by clicking in the footer where it shows the branch:
+    In PyCharm, switch back to the local master branch by clicking in the footer where it shows the branch:
     ![PyCharm change branch](../images/05image14.png)

-8. Pull your changes from master (remote) to update your local repo:
+8.  **Pull** your changes from master (remote) to update your local repo:
     **VCS > Git > Pull** then click **Pull**.

 All done!